applitools/applitools-for-selenium-ide/README.md

 Similar to `Check Window`, this command takes an optional argument of a name.
 If one is not provided the URL of the current page will be used.

-### Check Region

-This sets a visual checkpoint on part of the page.
-This command will not scroll the region into view, and the region has to fit inside of the viewport.

-It takes an optional name argument like `Check Window` and `Check Element`, defaulting to the URL of the current page if not provided.

 ### Set Viewport Size

 This resizes the browser to match the viewport size (excluding window borders).
 Setting a viewport size is useful for ensuring consistent test results.